gnowoel/talktive/README.md

 $ firebase emulators:start
 ```

-Watch and compile Cloud Functions code:
+Watch and compile Cloud Functions code (in the `functions` directory):

 ```
-$ npm run build:watch # Run it in the `functions` directory
+$ npm run build:watch
 ```

 Optionally start a device simulator or emulator: